 - Month 1-2: You likely won’t see a visible change in your hair, but your energy levels might improve.

-- Month 3-4: You should notice a significant decrease in shedding.
+- Month 3-4: You ought to notice a marked reduction in shedding.
 The drain won’t look as scary after a shower.

-- Month 6+: This is when you start to see the “halo” of regrowth—short, spikey hairs sticking up along your part line or hairline.
+- Month 6+: Around this time, you begin to observe the “halo” of new growth—short, prickly hairs emerging along your part or hairline.
 This is the victory signal!

 Conclusion: It’s About Whole-Body Health

-I learned the hard way that you can’t trick your hair into being healthy.
+I learned firsthand that you cannot artificially force your hair to be healthy.
 No serum or mask can fix a nutritional void.
-Your hair is a reflection of what is happening inside your body.
+Your hair mirrors your internal physical state.

-So, go eat some salmon, take a walk in the sunshine (safely!), and treat your body well.
+So, go consume some salmon, spend some time safely in the sun, and take good care of yourself.
 Your hair will thank you for it.